zenbones-theme/zenbones.nvim/doc/zenbones.md

 #### g:zenbones_darken_comments

 Default: 38.
 Percentage to darken comments.
-Comments base their fg color on the bg palette.
+Comments base their foreground color on the bg palette.
 See also |lush-color-darken|.

 #### g:zenflesh_lighten_comments

 Default: 38.
 Percentage to lighten comments.
-Comments base their fg color on the bg palette.
+Comments base their foreground color on the bg palette.
 See also |lush-color-lighten|.

 #### g:zenbones_compat